Recaptured fugitive Casey White returns to Alabama for court arraignment after being on the run from authorities for 11 days - KESQ

 The veteran officer used her years of experience to plan and execute the escape, officials have said.

-Vicky White “was basically the mastermind behind the whole plan,” Lauderdale County Sheriff Rick Singleton said Tuesday.
+Vicky White “was basically the mastermind behind the whole plan,” Singleton said Tuesday.
 “Casey White didn’t escape from the facility; he was basically just let out.”

-They were staying in motel room that was paid for for 14 days, Vanderburgh County Sheriff Dave Wedding has said.
-Authorities are investigating whether a third person may have helped book the room for them, he tells CNN.
-They initially tried to book a room themselves, he said, but could not because she didn’t have any identification.
+Investigators determined the pair left the car wash in a Cadillac, according to Wedding, the Vanderburgh County sheriff.

-The capture ultimately came after a Cadillac the pair was suspected to be driving was spotted in the motel’s parking lot, Wedding said.
+An Evansville police officer reported Monday that the Cadillac was parked in a motel parking lot and officers began conducting surveillance on the motel.

 As officers were conducting surveillance on the motel, Vicky White and Casey White exited, got into the Cadillac and drove away, US Marshal Marty Keely said.
-Officers followed them and a car chase ensued, ending when authorities forced him to wreck in a ditch.
+Officers followed them and a car chase ensued, ending when authorities forced the fugitives to wreck in a ditch.

 Casey White reportedly told authorities to help “his wife” who he said had shot herself in the head, according to Keely, who noted that Casey White and Vicky White were not married to investigators’ knowledge.